Director, Office of the Vice-President (Administration) and University Registrar

 a) Referral to the Vice-President (Administration) and University Registrar

-If there are continuing concerns about a student’s behaviour following management and support (E/3.2.7) or there are serious concerns about the behaviour, a student must be referred to the Vice-President (Administration) and University Registrar by the Executive Dean of Faculty, Director, QUT International College, Pro Vice-Chancellor (Graduate Research and Development) or Chair, Student Misconduct Committee, who will provide a report to the Vice-President (Administration) and University Registrar for consideration.
+If there are continuing concerns that a student’s behaviour is of a nature set out in E/3.2.5 following management and support (E/3.2.7) or there are serious concerns about the behaviour, a student must be referred to the Vice-President (Administration) and University Registrar by the Executive Dean of Faculty, Director, QUT International College, Pro Vice-Chancellor (Graduate Research and Development) or Chair, Student Misconduct Committee, who will provide a report to the Vice-President (Administration) and University Registrar for consideration.

 b) Fitness to study notice